builderer/builderer.github.io/index.md

 ## Status

 Builderer is in early development and is actively used to maintain a multi-million line, multi-platform research monorepo.
-It currently supports Windows (MSBuild), Linux/macOS (Make), and WebAssembly (Emscripten).
-Additional platforms and build systems (Xcode, Ninja) are planned.
-APIs may change as the project evolves.
+It generates Visual Studio solutions for Windows, Makefiles for Linux/macOS/WebAssembly, and Xcode projects for macOS.
+Additional build systems (e.g., Ninja) and platforms (e.g. iOS) are planned.
+APIs may change as the project evolves, but per-project embedding ensures your build configurations remain stable.

 ## Why Builderer?